-Intangible assets are comprised of acquired software rights.
+Intangible assets are comprised acquired software rights.
 The costs of intangible assets purchased before 1 January 2005 are restated for the effects of inflation current at 31 December 2004 less accumulated amortization and impairment losses.
 The costs of intangible assets purchased after 31 December 2004 are carried at cost less accumulated amortization and impairment losses.
+The costs of intangible assets.
 The carrying amount of an intangible asset is reduced to its recoverable amount if there is impairment (Note 10).